Home

 SMED: Single Minute Exchange of Dies

-Proceed to final DMAIC Phase, the CONTROL Phase
+Proceed to final DMAIC Phase: CONTROL

 Return to DMAIC